Shukolza/GuessANumber/README.md

 ## Description

 GuessANumber is a console-based game where the player tries to guess a randomly generated number within a specified range.
 The game provides hints ("higher" or "lower") to guide the player toward the correct answer.
-Players can customize the game settings, such as the number of attempts and the range of random numbers.
+Players can customize the game settings, such as the number of attempts, range of random numbers and enabling hints.

 ---

 ## Features

-- **Customizable Settings**: Adjust the number of attempts and the range of random numbers.
+- **Customizable Settings**: Adjust the number of attempts, the range of random numbers and more.
 - **High Score Tracking**: The game tracks the highest score achieved by players.
 - **User-Friendly Interface**: Simple and intuitive console-based interface.
 - **Cross-Platform Support**: Works on any platform with, or without Python installed.